 The student may also wish to take additional courses in fundamental physics, chemistry, biology, or mathematics.

-In addition to students being able to choose their own coupled systems courses to customize their degree per their interests and goals, the Global Environmental Science program has five tracks (with defined coupled system courses) in the cross-disciplinary environmental science areas of (1) environmental anthropology, (2) environmental health, (3) environmental planning, (4) sustainable tourism, and (5) sustainability science.
+In addition to students being able to choose their own coupled systems courses to customize their degree per their interests and goals, the Global Environmental Science program has six tracks (with defined coupled system courses) in the cross-disciplinary environmental science areas of (1) environmental anthropology, (2) environmental health, (3) environmental planning, (4) risk management and insurance (5) sustainable tourism, and (6) sustainability science.
 For each of these tracks, the collaborating department and their faculty have agreed to support the major required research thesis project so that GES students are able to focus both their curricular and research experience in track’s subject material.